 You should be able to contact your local county government or Community Action Council to apply for this program.
 In many cases, your utility provider may also have the contact information for the agency in charge.
 You may also call 211, as they will likely have this information as well.

 Need more help?

 If you need help with more than just your water/wastewater utilities, then you’re in the right place!
 Low Income Relief helps millions of people save money and get free stuff every year.
-Browse our website, subscribe to our YouTube channel or chat with Lira to see how we can help you.
+Browse our website or chat with Lira to see how we can help you.